Corporate privacy notice

 2 What information do we hold?

-We collect information about people who live in the Chiltern and South Bucks Districts as well as people outside the counties who use services that we provide.
+We collect information about people who live in the Chiltern and South Bucks areas as well as people outside the counties who use services that we provide.
 What information we collect varies according the services people receive.